nieltg/ncov19-id-analysis/README.md

 ## Hacking

-Contributions are welcomed in this repository.
+Contributions are welcomed.
 Clone this project and ensure that you have [Python 3](https://www.python.org/downloads) installed on your system.

 Install all required Python dependencies on your system.
 ```